 In the world of ecommerce, it’s no secret that prep for the holiday season starts early.
 For many online retailers, the three key weeks of holiday shopping can make up 20 to 25% of annual revenue.
-Stakes are high, and customers expect a flawless digital experience —which doesn’t happen overnight.
+Stakes are high, and the digital experience must be flawless—which doesn’t happen overnight.

 Because many retailers will soon go into code freeze, holiday preparedness measures need to be fine-tuned well ahead of the actual shopping season.
-FullStory’s customer success team is working hard to help customers optimize their DXI set up before the holiday rush starts.
+For FullStory, this means our customer success team is working hard to help customers optimize their DXI set-up before the chaos sets in.

 Though it feels like we’ve been chanting this for the past several holiday seasons, this year is different than previous ones.

-In other words, focus on the basics.
-Unless you’ve already invested the time to perfect new features, the months leading up to the busy holiday shopping season probably aren’t the time to implement your site’s first Augmented Reality experience or to buy property in the metaverse.
+The months leading up to the busy holiday shopping season probably aren’t the time to implement your site’s first Augmented Reality experience or to launch a whole new website experience.
 Instead, make sure the features and experiences that are already on your site are doing their jobs well.

 Here are three ways to use Digital Experience Intelligence to emphasize value over flashiness:

 Improve user journeys: Use FullStory to monitor site abandonment and suss out ways to improve the customer’s journey.
 If a customer can’t easily find the product, read about it, and add it to their cart, they’re not going to buy it.

 Balance payment options: With more and more payment options out there, retailers should think carefully about which to accept.
 Too many options (PayPal, Klarna, Afterpay, etc.) can be overwhelming for shoppers, while too few can be limiting.